-2022 Social Media Reach Reach Page Reach: The number of people who saw any content from your Page or Facebook 125,433 about your Page, including posts, stories, ads, social information from people who interact with your Page and more.
-Page Reach: The number of unique 3,702 accounts that saw any of your posts or Instagram stories at least once.
-Impressions Post Impressions: Unique views of posts and unique opens and clicks of any email NextDoor 19.761 notifications.
-Tweet Impressions: Number of times 12,040 Twitter users saw your Tweets.

-- The Village continued with the routine pulse surveys, which started in October 2021.
+Social Media Reach

+Reach The number of people/unique accounts who saw any content from or about your Page, including posts, stories, ads.
+2022 2023 YTD

+Facebook 125,433 144,427

+Instagram 3,702 2,199

+Impressions 2022 2023 YTD

+NextDoor Unique views of posts and unique opens and clicks of any email notifications.
+19,761 4,653

+Twitter Number of times users saw your Tweets.
+12,040 9,500

+- From October 2021 through December 2022 the Village completed an initial pulse survey process to collect general feedback from the public.
 The surveys were posted on social media platforms, the website, and available at the front counter in the Civic Center.
 The results were distributed to the Village Board.
-In 2023 surveys will be posted by request of staff or the Village Board. - The Village has identified key employees at all levels of the organization to help enhance our social media presence.
+In 2023 surveys are posted by request of staff or the Village Board. - The Village continues with the popular "What's Your Question Wednesday" program and started a new "Did You Know?" segment on social media. - The Village has identified key employees at all levels of the organization to help enhance our social media presence.
 These employees have assisted with creating social media stories on Facebook and Instagram.
 Examples are snow plowing updates and pictures of recreation programs.
-The result of these efforts is more diverse and timely information to residents.
-We also posted two videos in 2022-Prides Park build and Egg Drop-with plans to post more videos and reels in 2023. - The first set of engagement metrics have been incorporated into this Strategic Plan Report, with plans to continue adding metrics in the coming year.
+The result of these efforts is more diverse and timely information to residents. - The first set of engagement metrics have been incorporated into the Strategic Plan Report, with plans to continue adding metrics in the coming years.

 - In late 2021 and early 2022, the Pauline Haass Library facilitated a planning process to assess the space needs of the library, examine the current facility, and engage the public on the services and spaces they want to see at their library.
-This process engaged over 100 community leaders and residents and will result in a recommendation to the Village Board. - The Village also held community meetings and solicited one-on-one feedback from impacted residents for the 2022 park renewal at Prides Crossing Park, the Road Program planned for 2023, and the pickleball courts at Melinda Weaver Park. - In 2023 feedback will be solicited for the Comprehensive Outdoor Recreation Plan.
+This process engaged over 100 community leaders and residents and will result in a recommendation to the Village Board. - The Village held community meetings and solicited one-on-one feedback from impacted residents for the 2022 park renewal at Prides Crossing Park, the 2023 Road Program, and the pickleball courts at Melinda Weaver Park. - In 2023 feedback will be solicited for the Comprehensive Outdoor Recreation Plan.